mogensen/docker-swarm-meetup/Docker_Swarm_Exercises.md

 ## Playing with node failure

 To simulate a failing node (bloody hardware failing all the time) try deleting one of the worker nodes in the Play With Docker interface.
-When doing this keep an eye on the visualizer and see how all the containers are redeployed on the remining node.
+When doing this keep an eye on the visualizer and see how all the containers are redeployed on the remaining node.

 Try creating two new nodes and joining them to the cluster.
 By default docker swarm will not move running containers to the new nodes.
 Try scaling up the _vote_ or _worker_ services and see how the containers are placed.